GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 ### Channel List States

-You can opt to show an empty, error and loading view by setting the following flag to true in the `Components` config:
+You can opt to show an empty, error and loading view by setting the following flag to true in the `Components` configuration:

 ```swift
 Components.default.isChatChannelListStatesEnabled = true